telerik/blazor-docs/components/treeview/templates.md

 ````

 ### Use templates to implement navigation between views without the usage of the UrlField feature

+>tip You can read more information on how to use the Treeview to switch between pages from the [Navigation]({%slug treeview-navigation%}) article

 ````CSHTML
 Implement your own navigation through NavLink elements, instead of using the built-in feature